The perihelion precession of Saturn, planet X/Nemesis and MOND: The action of a distant body and of MOND's External Field Effect on the perihelion of a planet

 which tell us that GC is approximately directed in the opposite direction of the ICRF $x$ axis.
 The GC longitude and latitude yield for the tidal parameter $\mathcal{K}$ of a hypothetical X/Nemesis object

 or, equivalently, for the MOND quadrupole parameter $-q$

-Note that \citet{Mil09} predicts $10^{-2}\leq-q\leq 0.3$ for the relevant range of values for the Galactic field at the Sun's location, and for a variety of interpolating functions; thus, \rfr{mil1}-\rfr{mil2} tell us that \eqi-q\geq 0.2;\eqf the upper bound is less tight being \eqi-q_{\rm max}=0.4-1.\eqf It must be noted that \citet{Mil09} made certain simplifications in his calculations that should be taken into account when comparing his results with ours.
+Note that Milgrom in Ref. \cite{Mil09} predicts $10^{-2}\leq-q\leq 0.3$ for the relevant range of values for the Galactic field at the Sun's location, and for a variety of interpolating functions; thus, \rfr{mil1}-\rfr{mil2} tell us that \eqi-q\geq 0.2;\eqf the upper bound is less tight being \eqi-q_{\rm max}=0.4-1.\eqf It must be noted that Milgrom in Ref. \cite{Mil09} made certain simplifications in his calculations that should be taken into account when comparing his results with ours.
 Indeed, in addition to $\lambda_{\rm GC}=180^{\circ},\beta_{\rm GC}=0^{\circ}$, he assumed perfectly ecliptic orbits, i.e. with $I=0^{\circ}$, obtaining only radial and transverse components of the perturbing acceleration.
-Thus, his precession of the longitude of perihelion $\varpi$ reduces to that of the argument of perihelion $\omega$ because there is no precession of the node $\Omega$. \citet{Mil09} himself acknowledges that such an approximation is not valid for bodies like Pluto and Icarus showing high inclinations to the ecliptic.
+Thus, his precession of the longitude of perihelion $\varpi$ reduces to that of the argument of perihelion $\omega$ because there is no precession of the node $\Omega$.
+Milgrom in Ref. \cite{Mil09} acknowledges that such an approximation is not valid for bodies like Pluto and Icarus showing high inclinations to the ecliptic.
 Actually, the quadrupolar field of X/EFE does induce a secular precession on $\Omega$ as well, as we will see in Section \ref{nodo}.

 Let us, now, reason in terms of a rock-ice planetary body.
 By assuming for it a mass as large as that of Mars we have for its distance

 An Earth-sized body would be at

 while a gaseous giant like Jupiter would be at